WebAssembly/wasm-c-api/README.md

 V8 implementation:

-  * Implement Module::serialize, Module::deserialize

-  * Use reference counting and caching for types
+  * Use reference counting and caching for types?

 Possible API tweaks: